VS

 The Thinker win rate: 49.2%

-Fans are fascinated by The Terracotta Army because of its historical significance and the sheer scale of the installation.
-Each figure is unique, which adds an element of mystery and grandeur that really captures the imagination.
+Fans are fascinated by The Terracotta Army's historical significance and the sheer scale of the project.
+Each figure is unique, telling a personal story of ancient China's craftsmanship and the emperor’s quest for immortality, drawing history buffs and art lovers alike.